How to Write a Personal Experience Essay With Sample Papers

 If the event or relationship is recent, you will be closer to the "you" that experienced the event.
 If the event is more distant, you will often find yourself reflecting on the experience, your reactions and the meaning of the experience differently.
 As you write the essay, you will need to decide if you want to talk about the experience as you see it now, or as you saw it then.
 Often, you may do both of those things, or use your perspective now as the conclusion.

-Any event from your past can be a good Personal Experience Essay topic if it was important to you.
-These types of essays can be about either a one-time event, a reoccurring event, a person, or a place.
+Any event from your past can be a good topic if it was important to you.
+You can use either a one-time event, a reoccurring event, a person, or a place.
 Brainstorm ideas by thinking about the following:

 - A relationship with an important person like a grandparent or best friend.